 The NunnBetterRefs Camp is led by Ronnie Nunn and is highly supported by an outstanding group of clinicians, instructors and guests that have been involved in professional and amateur basketball since their initial roots with the NBA ProAm to amateur and professional status as referees, NBA and NCAA observers.

-They possess a unique ability to teach and progressively guide officials for all levels in their pursuits to attain higher level officiating and become effective at competitive levels of Varsity High School, College and Pro-oriented competitions including the NBA's grassroots programs, G-League, WNBA, NBA and all other worldwide competitive professional organizations like the Euroleague, NBL Australia, NBL Canada, FIBA, Pro-Am, etc. (affiliated logos below)
+They possess a unique ability to teach and progressively guide officials for all levels in their pursuits to attain higher level officiating and become effective at competitive levels of Varsity High School, College and Pro-oriented competitions.

-Below, see the various organizations that Ronnie has addressed, guided and presented to as a speaker / clinician.
+Below are the organizations and their logos that Ronnie has addressed, guided and presented to as a speaker / clinician throughout his career as an NBA Official and as the former NBA Director of Officials

-The NunnBetterRefs staff value one's training and development and collectively we appreciate the trust that each participant official places in us to improve their abilities in their personal and professional officiating goals and aspirations.
+The NunnBetterRefs Staff values training and development and collectively we appreciate the trust that each participant official places in us to improve their abilities in their amateur and professional officiating goals and aspirations.

-We encourage any official at any level to consider applying to the NBR Camp as a premier camp to meet their needs in pursuing success in basketball officiating.
+We encourage any official at any level to consider applying to the NBR Camp as a premier camp to meet their instruction and developmental needs in pursuing higher levels of success in their basketball officiating.

 Ronnie Nunn and the NBR Staff